 In any industry, doing your due diligence before starting up is critical for success.
 This is especially true for the restaurant business, where simply knowing good food isn’t enough.
 Even if you have worked in a restaurant, there are still many legal, managerial and marketing lessons to be learned.

 One area that many would-be restaurateurs overlook is local licensing and health-department regulations.
-Michele Stumpe, a Georgia-based attorney specializing in alcohol licensing and hospitality litigation, stressed the importance
+Michele Stumpe, a Georgia-based attorney specializing in alcohol licensing and hospitality litigation,

 In recent years, an increasing number of companies have begun to offer their employees a corporate wellness program — an employer-funded initiative designed to provide the type of preventive care and screening that can both ward off employees’ future health problems and improve their current fitness levels.
 Indeed, 98 percent of firms with more than 200 employees that responded to a Kaiser Family Foundationsurvey in 2014 offered their employees some form of wellness program.
 And PwC’s 2016 Health and Well-Being Touchstone Survey found that 76 percent of the companies it surveyed offered such programs.
 By implementing preventive programs, companies can try to keep their employees in fine fettle and reduce their future insurance outlays by having a healthier workforce.

 But these programs, although seemingly well intentioned, must avoid violating any federal employment laws against discrimination.
 Specifically, companies walk a fine line when negotiating the Americans with Disabilities Act (ADA), which mandates that firms avoid any type of disability discrimination toward their employees.
 For example, wellness programs often emphasize the importance of exercise, but in certain cases, people with disabilities can struggle with physical movement.